 Use the Zoom link and passcode below, each week, for all spring semester seminars.
 Please do NOT share this link and password on social media.

-Friday, February 12—Kansas streams research: Two KU student project presentations — Kaci Zarek, (KU Environmental Studies Program; KU Field Station Student Research Award recipient); and Kynser Wahwahsuck (Kansas Biological Survey and KU Dept. of Ecology & Evolutionary Biology)
+Friday, February 12—Kansas streams research: Two KU student project presentations — Kaci Zarek, (KU Environmental Studies Program; KU Field Station Student Research Award recipient); and Kynser Wahwahsuck (Kansas Biological Survey and KU Dept. of Ecology & Evolutionary Biology) View presentation

-Friday, February 19—Student presentation: Soudeh Ghasemian (Kansas Biological Survey and KU Dept. of Ecology and Evolutionary Biology); KU Field Station Student Reserach Award recipient — "Climate modifies the influence of fine-scale topography and landscape position on forest productivity."
+Friday, February 19—Student presentation: Soudeh Ghasemian (Kansas Biological Survey and KU Dept. of Ecology and Evolutionary Biology), KU Field Station Student Reserach Award recipient — "Climate modifies the influence of fine-scale topography and landscape position on forest productivity."
 View presentation

 Friday, February 26—No presentation scheduled.

 Friday, March 12—Town Peterson (KU Dept. of Ecology and Evolutionary Biology, and Biodiversity Institute) "Deeper-time views of landscape and vegetation as novel information for ecological studies."
 View presentation